mikeraab/docker001/Participant-Guide.md

 vi docker-compose.yml
 ```

-that contains the following text:
+that contains the following text **(important, copy and paste from the YAML below)

 ```
 version: '2'